dfinity/motoko/design/StableRegions.md

 The state of the allocator is stored in a combination of:

  - stable memory fields and tables and
- - stable heap memory, in the form of objects of type `Region`.
+ - stable heap memory, in the form of objects of opaque type `Region`.

 The stable memory state is sufficient to reconstitute the stable heap objects (`rebuild` operation, described in a subsection below).